Service Overview

 Why don’t they just convert?

-A phrase that can be said by both an ultra religious leader and a website owner in despair.
+A phrase that can be said by both an ultra-religious leader and a website owner in despair.
 Yes, why don’t they tho?
 Well, we don’t care about the religious leader, but if you are a website owner, you need to understand your users and identify friction points in their journey towards conversion.

-Conversion rate optimization (CRO) is the practice of increasing the percentage of users who perform a desired action on a website.
-Desired actions can include purchasing a product, clicking ‘add to cart’, signing up for a service, filling out a form or making a phone call.
-The CRO process involves understanding how users move through your site, what actions they take and what’s stopping them from completing not theirs, but your goals.
-Not unlike a religious leader, you need your audience to be faithful and loyal to you, trust you and do what you are asking them to do, namely, buy your product (again: not unlike a religious leader).
+The CRO process involves understanding how users move through your site, what actions they take, and what’s stopping them from completing not theirs, but your goals.
+Not unlike a religious leader, you need your audience to be faithful and loyal to you, trust you, and do what you are asking them to do, namely, buy your product (again: not unlike a religious leader).

 CRO is a highly valuable, cross-disciplined activity, involving data analysis, design changes and technical implementation.
 Amen.